How Should I Format My CV? Our Tips on Best CV Formats for 2020

-Your number one priority when applying for a job is to be taken seriously, and your CV is typically your first (and potentially last) impression.
-Keep it classy.
+Your number one priority when applying for a job is to be taken seriously.

 If an element of your CV even has the potential to make someone cringe or roll their eyes, it's best to avoid it.

-As The Wall Street Journal says, "The flashy [CVs] are colliding with efforts by employers to strip down CVs to their most basic elements—coding skills, college degrees, work histories—to reduce bias in hiring."
+As The Wall Street Journal says, "The flashy résumés are colliding with efforts by employers to strip down CVs to their most basic elements—coding skills, college degrees, work histories—to reduce bias in hiring."

-While we acknowledge that graphic CVs are becoming more common and some candidates (such as those quoted in the article) have had success using them, we believe it’s too risky a move.
+While we acknowledge that graphic CVs are becoming more common and some candidates (such as those quoted in the article) have had success using them, we believe doing so is too risky a move.

 Maybe they’ll become an accepted practice in the recruitment industry moving forward - and rest assured that we’re always monitoring the latest trends - but for now, keep it simple.

-As Katie Burke, Chief People Officer of HubSpot, put it, “Photos belong on your personal social media accounts and online dating profiles, not your [CV].”
+As Katie Burke, Chief People Officer of HubSpot, put it, “Photos belong on your personal social-media accounts and online-dating profiles, not your résumé.”